Chapter 28 BWV 169 Gott soll allein mein Herze haben

 This is the fourth and last of the four cantatas written for solo alto and the only one to end with a conventional four-part chorale.
 Contextual comments on these works may be found in chapter 19 dealing with C 170.

 Three of these cantatas were composed within this third cycle and in the space of only three months.
 Their grouping might be evidence of a change of taste at Leipzig since no cantatas for alto are known to have been performed as a part of the first two cycles.
-Indeed, the solo cantata for any voice was uncommon, none appearing at all in the second cycle.
+Indeed, the solo cantata for any voice was uncommon, with at all none appearing at all in the second cycle.
 It is possible that Bach did not re-use C 54 in the first cycle, composed several years before his Leipzig appointment, because he felt that it would not be well received.

 Two of these cantatas (35 and 169) commence with long and impressive sinfonias, in each case adaptations from previously composed concerti.
 All three from this cycle make use of the organ as an obbligato instrument in the arias.
 One can only assume that this unusual decision was made because Bach found the counterpointing of the alto voice against certain organ registrations particularly attractive.

 There is no cantata for the eighteenth Sunday after Trinity in the first cycle and consequently there are only two extant works for this day, this and C 96 from the second cycle (vol 2, chapter 19).
-Superficially these works may seem to be very different but closer examination reveals that they have a great deal in common.
+Superficially these works may seem to be very different but closer examination reveals that they have a much in common.
 C 96 praises Christ’s greatness, comparing Him to the morning star and seeking His guidance in following the path of righteousness.
 C 169 approaches the same theme from a more personal point of view as befits the solo setting----only God, in whom resides the Highest Good, remains in my heart----grant that we continue to be conjoined forever.

 Thus neither cantata expresses the angst and torment that may be found elsewhere.
 Both are largely based on confident major modes, turning only to the shadowy minor in the final arias.
 There is an optimism centred in both works, the one from a communal, the other from an individual standpoint.